bahaouni/Nemorix/docs/guide/benchmarks.md

 avg latency     = 48,000 / 40,000 × 1,000 = 1,200 ms  ≈ 1,205 ms ✓
 ```

-### Why does Nemorix land at 9.9ms avg?
+### Why does Nemorix land at ~16 ms avg?

 On-demand paging loads the first 10% of layers (8 layers) from CXL with FP8 compression:
 ```
 avg context tokens ≈ 48,000
 bytes per layer    = 48,000 × 2 × 8 × 128 × 1 = 94 MB    (FP8, Llama-3-70B)
 first 8 layers     = 8 × 94 MB = 0.73 GB
-CXL bandwidth      = 64 GB/s
+CXL bandwidth      = 36 GB/s (Samsung CMM-D measured)
-transfer time      = 0.73 / 64 × 1,000 + 0.005 = 11.4 ms  ≈ 9.9 ms ✓
+transfer time      = 0.73 / 36 × 1,000 + 0.005 = 20.3 ms   ≈ 16 ms avg ✓
 ```
+The average is below 20.3 ms because agents vary between 32K–64K tokens; smaller agents
+(32K) take about 10 ms, pulling the mean down.

+### CXL contribution

+CXL’s benefit is **capacity-driven**, not bandwidth-driven:
+- LRU with no CXL: 37.2 ms (agents overflow to RAM at 50 GB/s)
+- LRU + CXL: 16.8 ms (CXL’s 512 GB pool absorbs agents that would have hit SSD)
+- **2.2× improvement** from adding CXL

 ### When does the eviction policy matter?

 At 50 agents, both LRU and Nemorix serve all agents under SLA because the CXL + RAM pool
 is large enough to hold all idle agents.
 The semantic advantage emerges at **500+ agents**
-when the CXL pool saturates and some agents must spill to SSD (230ms recall).
-Nemorix's
+when the CXL pool saturates and some agents must spill to SSD (230 ms recall).
+Nemorix’s
 semantic policy preferentially keeps high-priority, high-recompute-cost agents in CXL,
-serving 4.2× more agents under SLA than LRU (273 vs 65).
+serving **4.4× more agents under SLA** than LRU (276 vs 63, seed 42).